willfurnass/sheffield_hpc/other-uk-hpc-resources.rst

 *****************************************

 The United Kingdom has a number of HPC facilities external to the University of Sheffield which will grant researchers HPC resources.
-These include National facilities (Tier 1) such as Archer 2 and regional systems (Tier 2) such as :ref:`BEDE <bede>`.
+These include Isambard-AI (the UK's first Tier-0 system), national facilities (Tier-1) such as Archer 2 and regional systems (Tier-2) such as :ref:`BEDE <bede>`.

 The University of Sheffield is a member of the :ref:`BEDE <bede>` regional system thus registration for using resources on that system is straightforward, with a dedicated page describing that system and its application processes listed below.

+The Research and Innovation IT team in IT Services and the Research Software Engineering (RSE) teams are supporting and coordinating applications, and sharing knowledge to increase the success of applications.
+Not only will we provide technical input into applications, but we will apply experience of other access calls to strengthen your application and ensure it has the best chance of success.

+We can also provide technical, collaborative support to projects once access to external HPC systems has been granted, including but not limited to:

+- Bede
+- Isambard AI

+IT Services and the RSE team have prior experience of offering such support to TUoS users of the Bede and JADE2 HPC/GPU systems.

 Further Tier 1 and Tier 2 systems are also listed below with a brief explanation of their purpose along with links for further details.